kev494/jdraw-depa/README.md

 # jdraw-assignment
-FHNW Project for the design pattern (depa) module by Dominik Gruntz
+FHNW Project for the design pattern (depa) module